Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Conclusion

 Eri silk does not have the look of traditional silk, but there’s no doubt about the quality and versatility of this silk.
-It is produced entirely naturally from cocoon to yarn.
+It’s production is entirely naturally from cocoon to yarn.

-With its environmentally friendly practices and thermal properties, it becomes an excellent deal to be invested in your wardrobe.
+With its environmentally friendly practices and thermal properties, it has made its name to be an excellent investment in your wardrobe.
+You can enquire us for the availability of eri silk or other pure silk fabrics.

-Note:- RaaHaa Fabrics takes no credit for the pictures in this post.
-All the pictures are obtained from various sources on the internet.
+Note:- RaaHaa Fabrics takes no credit for the pictures/photographs in this post.

 Celebrity Wedding Gown Inspirations